mahuya/eventiq/README.md

 ## Tech Stack: From Propmt to Production

-- Prompt Prototyping: Used NativelyAI Conductor to quickly sketch early agent logic and test prompt flows — no setup, just raw ideas to validation.
+- **Prompt Prototyping**: Used NativelyAI Conductor to quickly sketch early agent logic and test prompt flows — no setup, just raw ideas to validation.
-- Final AI Workflow: Shifted to Langflow for structured visual orchestration and integrated with Groq’s blazing-fast LLaMA 3.1 8B model.
+- **Final AI Workflow**: Shifted to Langflow for structured visual orchestration and integrated with Groq’s blazing-fast LLaMA 3.1 8B model.
-- Frontend/UI: Built using a visual development stack powered by Vite, Tailwind CSS, and ShadCN UI components — fully customizable and fast.
+- **Frontend/UI**: Built using a visual development stack powered by Vite, Tailwind CSS, and ShadCN UI components — fully customizable and fast.

 ## How to Use